grafana/grafana/docs/sources/auth/generic-oauth.md

 Check for the presence of groups using the [JMESPath](http://jmespath.org/examples.html) specified via the `groups_attribute_path` configuration option.
 The JSON used for the path lookup is the HTTP response obtained from querying the UserInfo endpoint specified via the `api_url` configuration option.
 After evaluating the `groups_attribute_path` JMESPath expression, the result should be a string array of groups.

 Furthermore, Grafana will check for the presence of at least one of the teams specified via the `team_ids` configuration option using the [JMESPath](http://jmespath.org/examples.html) specified via the `team_id_attribute_path` configuration option.
-The JSON used for the path lookup is the HTTP response obtained from querying the Teams endpoint specified via the `teams_url` configuration option.
+The JSON used for the path lookup is the JWT token response, the HTTP response obtained from querying the `/userinfo` endpoint or the HTTP response obtained from querying the Teams endpoint specified via the `teams_url` configuration option.
+The result should be a string array of Grafana Team IDs.

 See [JMESPath examples](#jmespath-examples) for more information.